-The Alaska Airlines Mileage Plan frequent flyer program has 18 partners spanning all three major airline alliances, and is well known for its reasonable partner redemption rates.
+The Alaska Airlines Mileage Plan frequent flyer program has 18 partners across the three major airline alliances, and is well known for its reasonable partner redemption rates.
 If you’re looking to boost your Alaska Airlines miles balance, the Alaska Airlines Visa® Business credit card should not be overlooked.

-The card also comes with valuable perks, like a free checked bag on Alaska Airlines flights and an annual Companion Fare from $121 ($99 fare plus taxes and fees from just $22).
-Here’s our full Alaska Airlines Business credit card review.
+The card also comes with valuable perks, like a free checked bag on Alaska Airlines flights and an annual Companion Fare for as little as $121 ($99 fare plus taxes and fees from just $22).
+Here’s our full Alaska Airlines Business credit card review:

 There’s a $50 annual fee for the business and $25 per card, so you’ll pay $75 a year in annual fees if you’re the only cardholder.

-The Alaska Airlines Visa Business Card doesn’t have a long list of earning categories to memorize.
+The Alaska Airlines Visa Business Card doesn’t have a long list of earning categories.
 You’ll earn: